RafaelBehrens/PortugueseBankData/README.md

 # Portuguese Bank Marketing Data Analysis

-Running a machine learning analysis on Portuguese bank data to evaluate a customer's likelihood of subscribing to a term depsoit.
+Running a machine learning analysis on Portuguese bank data to evaluate a customer's likelihood of subscribing to a term deposit.

 ## Summary